gonzaarcr/Fildem/README.md

 ![Fildem](https://user-images.githubusercontent.com/19943481/95288612-1d272a80-083f-11eb-9400-be88f61e054d.png)

-This project is a fork of gnomehud with the adition of a global menu bar.
-It consists of a Gnome Shell extension and a external program, you must install both for the application to work.
+This project is a fork of gnomehud with the addition of a global menu bar.
+It consists of a Gnome Shell extension and an external program, you must install both for the application to work.

 You can also bring a HUD menu with Alt + Space (on Xorg).

-This is a prototype, as I don’t know if people will like it or how long it will last until devs nuke it, so fell free to let me know your opinion.
+This is a prototype, as I don’t know if people will like it or how long it will last until devs nuke it, so feel free to let me know your opinion.

 ## Installation